foreverallama/matio/docs/unknowns.md

 - Maybe someone forgot to define the ranges of the `for` loop properly?
 This seems highly improbable.
 - They are using some kind of recursive method to write each object metadata to the file.
 The recursive loop ends when no more objects are available to write, resulting in a bunch of zeros.
 - Some kind of padding or something for compression maybe?
 Perhaps, but unlikely.
+- Its possibly used to identify and cache some kind of placeholder objects internally that can be re-written later